What Is PTSD, And Who Can Be Affected By It?

 Less well-known are the brain’s other two responses to threat: freeze or fawn.
 Depending on the situation and the individual, the person may react by freezing in the face of danger or, if the threat is human, trying to appease them into changing their threatening behavior.
 It is important to note that not all threatening situations that lead to PTSD involve physical violence.
 Psychological abuse, which is often present in situations of intimate partner or domestic violence, can also lead to PTSD.

-However, many traumatic situations may prevent a person from fighting, fleeing, or re-establishing a sense of safety.
+However, many traumatic situations prevent a person from fighting, fleeing, or re-establishing a sense of safety.
 Sometimes a threat is continuous, such as in cases of domestic violence or war.
-In other situations, a person may not have the option to call for help or fight to protect themselves.
-A survivor may also lack a supportive family or community to seek comfort and safety from, forcing them to remain silent about the trauma they experienced.
+In other situations, a person may not have the option to call for help or fight to defend themselves.
+A survivor may also lack a supportive family or community to seek comfort and safety from afterwards, leading them to remain silent about the trauma they experienced.

-For these and other reasons, a brain that develops PTSD continues to function as if the danger is still imminent even though there is no longer a present threat.
-It may continue to cue the release stress hormones at even the slightest reminder of a past threat, putting the body in a chronic state of alert and stress.
+For these and other reasons, a brain that develops post-traumatic stress disorder continues to function as if the danger is still imminent even though there is no longer a present threat.
+It may continue to cue the release of stress hormones at even the slightest reminder of a past threat, putting the body in a chronic state of alert and stress.

 PTSD symptoms

-PTSD symptoms can develop within a few months of a traumatic event or can take as long as several years to manifest.
-While these symptoms vary from person to person, there are some common symptoms among those diagnosed with PTSD.
-They can be clustered into three symptom categories: intrusion, avoidance, and arousal.
+Symptoms of PTSD can develop within a few months of a traumatic event or can take as long as several years to manifest.
+While these can vary somewhat from person to person, there are some physical and mental health symptoms that commonly appear among many of those diagnosed, including:

-• Intense memories that feel as though the event is re-occurring in real time (often called “flashbacks”)
+• Intense memories that feel as though the event is recurring in real time (often called “flashbacks”)

 • Nightmares and dreams related to the trauma